Simulated Thinking

 - Habits ossify into scripts and scripts become dogma.

-- The environment shifts (faster and faster).
+- The environment shifts (faster and faster over time).

 - The system has little to no adaptive capacity.